vogechri/PRSM/README.md

 This demo software has been rewritten for the sake of simplifying the implementation.
 Therefore, the results produced by the code may differ from those presented in the papers [1,2,3].
-In fact the results should be a bit better on the KITTI dataset: http://www.cvlibs.net/datasets/kitti/.
+In fact the results should be a bit better on the KITTI dataset http://www.cvlibs.net/datasets/kitti/.
 ==========================================================================

 IMPORTANT:
 If you use this software you should cite the following in any resulting publication:

     [1] Piecewise Rigid Scene Flow
         C. Vogel, K. Schindler and S. Roth
         In ICCV, Sydney, Australia, December 2013